hnnngt/OpInMod/README.rst

 Examples & Documentation
 ========================

-You can find four examples in `OpInMod's example repository <https://github.com/hnnngt/OpInMod_Examples>`_ on github to download or clone.
+You can find four examples in `OpInMod's example repository <https://github.com/hnnngt/OpInMod_Examples>`_ on github to download.
 The four examples are based on oemof's `simple dispatch example <https://github.com/oemof/oemof-examples/tree/master/oemof_examples/oemof.solph/v0.4.x/simple_dispatch>`_
 Further comments and elaborations on how to use OpInMod are provided in the example repository.